 Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

-So, here’s how it went!
+So, here’s how the day went.

 Things to do in Old Orhei (Orheiul Vechi)

-Defensive Wall & Medieval Archaeology Museum
+Defensive Wall & Museum

 Our first stop was at the newly reconstructed Medieval Archaeology Museum near the visitor entrance. it opened in March 2025 and there’s still not much online about it.